Backend Architecture

 - Each instruction is SSA over slots: outputs are written once.

-dtypeis the inferred output dtype for that instruction.output_shapescontains one symbolic shape per output slot.last_useis populated after lowering and is used for buffer reclamation.- Multi-output linalg instructions write directly to multiple output slots.
+dtypeis a representative instruction dtype used by legacy single-output paths.
+For multi-output extensions, per-output slot metadata is the authoritative dtype source.output_shapescontains one symbolic shape per output slot.output_extentscontains one extent vector per output slot.last_useis populated after lowering and is used for buffer reclamation.- Multi-output extension instructions write directly to multiple output slots and may use mixed output dtypes.

 ExecOp vocabulary